TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 1 - Design Considerations/3.1.5-color-as-meaning/_index.md

 Typically used in performance monitoring and compliance.

 ##### Dark Grey –> Green … Red
 We use dark grey in Capacity as wastage (unused) is a bigger issue than over utilization.
-It’s critical to show wastage as it can also impact performance.
+It's critical to show wastage as it can also impact performance.

 For performance dashboard, you should consider using red to convey that oversized is bad for performance.